ds-horizon/deFrost/README.md

 ## Setup

-Before using the package, you need to configure your Android device for debugging and profiling.
+Before using the package, you need to configure your Android device(Android version < 14) for debugging and profiling.

 ### 1. Enable USB Debugging